Liberal Arts

 description

-In this course we read Irish literature — poetry, fiction, plays, and essays — at the intersection of disability, illness, the body, gender, sexuality, class, contemporary and historical medical approaches, folklore, and more.
-This course is cross-listed in English, Irish Studies, and Health Humanities.
+In this course we read Irish literature — poetry, fiction, plays, and essays — at the intersection of disability, illness, the body, gender, sexuality, class, contemporary and historical medical approaches, and folklore.
+Our classroom includes Dingle and the surrounding area, where we will encounter fairy forts, holy wells, haunted castles, literary festivals, and cosy pubs.

 MA 131 – Statistics for Decision Making